Juan Carlos Garrido

-Juan Carlos Garrido Fernández (born 29 March 1969) is a Spanish football manager who is the manager of Algerian Ligue Professionnelle 1 club MC Oran.
+Juan Carlos Garrido Fernández (born 29 March 1969) is a Spanish football manager.

 Football career

 Villarreal

 Born in Valencia, Garrido started managing at only 24, his first club being local amateurs El Puig Club de Fútbol.
 In the 1998–99 season he coached CD Onda in Tercera División as the side was Villarreal CF's farm team, a club to which he would be closely associated in the following years.

 In 2003, Garrido led the reserves– Onda was now an independent team – to a fourth-division promotion, then was in charge of them for a couple of months in 2004 also in that tier.
 In October 2004, he was again named manager of the B side in the place of José del Solar, and narrowly missed out another promotion after finishing fifth.

 After the appointment of Luis García as manager in May 2005, Garrido returned to his previous duties in the backroom staff.
 On 18 January 2008, he replaced sacked Juan Carlos Oliva at the helm of Villarreal B, eventually leading them to the 11th position in Segunda División B and achieving a first-ever Segunda División promotion the following campaign.

 On 1 February 2010, Garrido was appointed first-team manager following the dismissal of Ernesto Valverde after a 0–2 home loss against CA Osasuna.
 On 26 April, before the season in La Liga was over, he was handed a contract set to expire in June 2011; the side finished in seventh position but, after RCD Mallorca were deemed ineligible for participation in the UEFA Europa League by UEFA due to financial irregularities, the Valencians took their place.

 In his first full season, Garrido led the club to the fourth place in the league, with the subsequent qualification to the UEFA Champions League.
 The team also reached the semi-finals in the Europa League, being ousted by eventual winners FC Porto.

 Garrido and Villarreal could not manage one single point in the Champions League in 2011–12, and the latter ranked dangerously close to the relegation zone in the league in that period.
 On 21 December 2011, following a 0–2 home loss against CD Mirandés in the round of 32 of the Copa del Rey (1–3 on aggregate), he was sacked.